thiagodroz/javascript-algorithms/README.md

     Traverse a graph exploring as far as possible before backtracking.
     - Using stack
     - Using recursion
+  - Dynamic Array

+    Even though Javascript's arrays are dynamic, it simulates the implementation of dynamic arrays.
   - Fibonacci

     Returns the nth number of the Fibonacci sequence.